BreezeShane/GraduationDesign/README.md

 ### Data Process

-#### Generate Dataset for COCA
+#### Generate Dataset for CoCa

-Because COCA need two input(Images and Text), so it's necessary to generate a new dataset from `Using Datasets` above.
+Because CoCa need two input(Images and Text), so it's necessary to generate a new dataset from `Using Datasets` above.
 The run result is below:

 ```shell
 ❯ python dl_svc/DataProcess/generate_dataset.py